-Originally, I intended this column to be an overview of how the fishing for the last month had been but with January hardly having a dry day and February suffering storm force winds as well as rain not a lot of fishing got done so I have decided to give new comers to the sport an insight into the types of trout fishing there are.
+Originally, I intended this column to be an overview of how the fishing for the last month had been but with January hardly having a dry day and February suffering storm force winds as well as rain not a lot of fishing got done and now with Corvid 19 since mid March I have kept the next few paragraphs in to give new comers to the sport an insight into the types of trout fishing there are ande of course there is precios little new stuff to write about.

 Of course, being a dinosaur when it comes to technology I spent 3 hours on my web-page typing it all up and then asked my wife to proof read it only to find I had been timed out and all the work was lost.
 Someone with more knowledge than I of these confounded contraptions that now rule our lives might be able to retrieve my work but alas not me so here we go again.